tanveer-rajeev/tolet-server/README.md

      - For booking restaurant, temporary space, hotel, Convention Hall and Community center if same date conflict then other available dates will be suggested.

 ```
    The backend part has been completed along with just basic needs.
    It will be updated with more features after completed the frontend part.

-   Frontend part is in progress
+   Frontend part is in progress...
 ```